ergochat/ergo/docs/INFO.md

 # Oragono Information

-Here's a bunch of misc info the Oragono server!
+Here's a bunch of misc info about the Oragono server!
+This can include questions, plans on how I'm going forward, how to properly use features, or why Oragono does/doesn't do something.

+Essentially, this document acts as a braindump about Oragono while we figure out a better place to put all this information.

 ## Accounts and Channels